croedel/MTECmqtt/README.md

 The other values of the `config.yaml` you probably don't need to change as of now.
 That's all you need to do!

+### Starting the service
+Having done that, you should be able to start `mtec_mytt.py` on command line.
+It will print out some debug info, so you can see what it does.

+You can stop the service by pressing CTRL-C or sending a SIGHUB.
+This will initiate a graceful shutdown.

 ### Advanced config
 Per default, the most interesting parameters are exported.